JohnSoatra/Any/README.md

 # `Any`

-Any is a JavaScript library for creating React Animating Components.
+Any is a [React](https://react.dev/) component library used to create animating components.

 The `@soatra/any` package contains only one component \<Any /> and some of necessary types.
 With component \<Any />, you can build however animating components as you want.

 **Note:**
+- Any animates components by classes used in states (from and to).
-- You have to define style in css files for classes that you used in all states (from and to) to make the animation works.
+- You have to define style for all classes used in all states and you have to handle class merging by yourself.
+To handle class merging, you have to set value for props **mergeConfigExtension** or **mergeCreateConfig**.
-- But you don't need to do this, if you're using any css frameworks such as: Tailwind CSS, Bootstrap,... beacuse they will do this for you.
+- But you don't have to do this, if you're using [Tailwind CSS](https://tailwindcss.com/).

 ## Usage